ALAMEDA -- Oh, how things can change in six weeks.

 The Raiders had gone from Michael Crabtree, Seth Roberts, Jordy Nelson and Cordarrelle Patterson, to Antonio Brown, Tyrell Williams, Hunter Renfrow and J.J.
 Nelson, not to mention tight end Darren Waller.

 But six weeks into the season, things look a little different for the Raiders at the receiver position than they expected.

-The revolving door at wide receiver is something Carr has gotten used to early in his career, and something he's trying to make the most of once again.
+The revolving door at wide receiver is something Carr got used to early in his career, and something he's trying to make the most of once again.